 A 12-by-16 foot primitive cabin or art studio or possibly heated hunting blind with no modern amenities on 6 acres.
 Owners will rent to own $1000 down $295 per month 100% rent credit for two years.
 (You will result in more than 10% purchase credit in 2 years)

 WOULD YOU LIKE TO SEE THE WET WEATHER WATERFALL?

-I just dug out a video that the previous owner made- I uploaded it to youtube… However there is a bit of a catch- The person who made this edited video probably made this video for family or friends… The video tends to center around his dogs- and he continuously talks about his dogs and also talks about the property… You have to bear with that, and pay attention to the background (also the grassy park the dogs run around in at the end of the video are not part of the property)
+There is a bit of a catch to the video- The person who made this edited video probably made this video for family or friends… The video tends to center around his dogs- and he continuously talks about his dogs and also talks about the property… You have to bear with that, and pay attention to the background (also the grassy park the dogs run around in at the end of the video are not part of the property)

 If you seek privacy, relative isolation yet also want to be close to all you might need this is your place.
 About a half mile to nearest “general store” 1.5 miles to public boat launch on Lake Pomme De Terre, Missouri’s original muskie lake.
 Approximately 30 miles to Truman Lake, Stockton Lake and Lake of the Ozarks.
 35 miles to Bennett Spring State Park.
 Located just west of Galmey, MO, south of Hwy 254.
 8 miles to Wheatland or Hermitage, 25 or so to Bolivar, Buffalo or Warsaw, 60 to Springfield.
 The cabin is near public land for deer and turkey hunting.
 The cabin overlooks a small wet weather creek and waterfall.

 More photos here.

 900 feet of primitive road, water hauled in (or set collect and filter roof water.)